rwth-acis/InterwidgetCommunication/README.md

 This repository contains JS libraries for interwidget communication and las2peer connectivity.

 ## Usage
+For a full example, take a look at the example ROLE widgets in this repository.
 Add iwc.js and las2peerWidgetLibrary.js after y.js and jQuery and before your own scripts.
 ```html
 <!-- import jQuery for AJAX calls -->